top-on/llmask/README.md

 ## Used Large Language Model

-This project uses the LLM [mistral-7b-instruct-v0.2.Q3_K_M.llamafile](https://huggingface.co/jartine/Mistral-7B-Instruct-v0.2-llamafile).
+This project supports the following LLMs:
+* mistral-7b-instruct-v0.2.Q3_K_M
+* nous-hermes-llama2-13b.Q4_0

 ### Other positive evaluations
 Some models show promise, and could be integrated into this tool:
-* nous-hermes-llama2-13b.Q4_0.gguf -> runs with llamafile server, does not obey 'output only result' with current prompts
 * wizardlm-13b-v1.2.Q4_0.gguf -> runs with llamafile server, obeys capitalization less with current prompts

 ### Other negative evlauations